 Scoop Hybrid Workforce Terms of Service

-Please read this master subscription agreement (the "Agreement") carefully as it governs and forms a contract between Customer and Scoop Technologies, Inc. (“Scoop”) regarding the Hybrid Workforce Platform (aka "Workplace Planner").
+Please read this Scoop Hybrid Workforce Terms of Service (the "Agreement") carefully as it governs and forms a contract between you ("Customer," "You" or "Your") and Scoop Technologies, Inc. (“Scoop”).

 BY ACCEPTING THIS AGREEMENT, EITHER BY CLICKING A BUTTON INDICATING YOUR ACCEPTANCE, AGREEING TO AN ORDER THAT REFERENCES THIS AGREEMENT, OR THROUGH ANY OTHER MANUAL OR ELECTRONIC ACT OF ACCEPTANCE, CUSTOMER AGREES TO THE TERMS OF THIS AGREEMENT.
 IF THE INDIVIDUAL ACCEPTING THIS AGREEMENT IS ACCEPTING ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, SUCH INDIVIDUAL REPRESENTS THAT THEY HAVE THE AUTHORITY TO BIND SUCH ENTITY AND ITS AFFILIATES TO THESE TERMS AND CONDITIONS, IN WHICH CASE THE TERM “CUSTOMER” SHALL REFER TO SUCH ENTITY AND ITS AFFILIATES.
 IF THE INDIVIDUAL ACCEPTING THIS AGREEMENT DOES NOT HAVE SUCH AUTHORITY, OR DOES NOT AGREE WITH THESE TERMS AND CONDITIONS, SUCH INDIVIDUAL MUST NOT ACCEPT THIS AGREEMENT AND MAY NOT USE THE WORKPLACE PLANNER.